 andcards is really into customers’ success, which is impossible without strong branding.
 That’s why your coworking management platform developed by us will remain truly yours and reside on your domain.

 For most coworking spaces attracting new customers and earning more money are critical matters.
 Your management app can be really helpful here if it allows making your resources and amenities publicly available like andcards does.
 Here’s how it works.

 If you have a lot of meeting/conference rooms or desks and they stay empty during certain days of the week, you can make them available for external customers.
 Everything they need to book a desk or a room at your space and pay for it is your app, which they either access from their browser or download from AppStore or Google Play.

 “CitySpace was able to open up to outside customers through the app.
 The ability to book and pay instantly allowed us to shorten the distance with people who use office space ad hoc.” — Jakub Bawoł, Marketing Manager at CitySpace

-A meeting room display is one more awesome feature of andcards that has no analog in Optix.
+A meeting room display is one more awesome feature of andcards coworking management system that has no analog in Optix.
 It is aimed to display a room's status, quickly check in customers, and assist members with bookings.

 Here’s how it works.

 You can place a tablet with a meeting room display on, in front of the meeting room for members' reference and interaction.
 The display will show if a particular room in a particular workspace is occupied or free at the moment, what is the ongoing meeting progress, and what time it will be available for the new booking.
 It will also have a check-in button for customers to confirm their reservation and a trackable QR code for immediate booking of that room.